The grounds of Somerville College

 Founded in 1879 to give women access to university education when many others wouldn’t, famous alumni include two former prime ministers, the only British woman to win a Nobel prize for science and pioneers in literature and activism.

-Nestled in beautiful grounds at the top of St Giles, Somerville offers a diverse range of subjects and support to students from all over the world.
+Gathered around its beautiful gardens at the heart of the University’s new Radcliffe Observatory Quarter, Somerville offers a diverse range of subjects and support to students from all over the world.

-Somerville is one of the few Oxford colleges able to house all its undergraduates in on-site college accommodation for every single year of their degrees.
+Somerville is one of the few Oxford colleges able to house all its undergraduates in college accommodation on the main college site for every single year of their degrees.

 Somerville is known for its good food, excellent formals and beautiful central gardens, where students get together to study and socialise in the summer months.
 The college has one of the best undergraduate libraries in Oxford, containing more than 120,000 items, available to our students 24/7.